 In June we should have hosted the magnificent Stour Music Festival when up to 450 patrons pack into the church to hear a wonderful programme over two weekends.
 Of course, this too fell victim to the virus but the organisers were able to mount a mini-Festival over the weekend 4-6 September.
 A small live audience was permitted and the performances were streamed for those who purchased a season ticket.
 No doubt this is something to be repeated in the future for those who cannot obtain tickets to attend.
 Further information about Stour here.

 But not everything takes place (or not!) at All Saints.
 Depending on the progress of the pandemic we may yet hold another service in the open air in the beautiful and tranquil setting of St Mary's church, now a ruin, by the lake in Eastwell Park.
 We'll try again next year.
 And as it's now our "winter season" we have moved, lock stock and barrel to St Christopher's church for our winter Sunday Services, as All Saints is too cold.
 Goodness knows how they all managed before we acquired St Christopher's!
-Anyhow, let us hope that from 12 July we'll be at least partly back to normal at All Saints with the re-start of summer services.
+Anyhow, let us hope that from now on we can get at least partly back to normal at All Saints with our Harvest Festival service, the last of the summer.
 We do hope you will join us.

 we can get back to normal at either church.
 We do hope you will join us for an event or a service one day.